Lausbert/Exermote/ExermoteSgan/README.md

 <img src="https://github.com/Lausbert/Exermote/blob/master/ExermoteSgan/results/training_on_individuals_0_1_2_3_5_testing_on_individual_4_split_1.0_accuracies.png" width="350">
 </p>

 However when drastically reducing training data, the discriminator performs a lot better.
-Anyway their are many counter
+Anyway their are many counter examples in results folder above.
+So it's still an open question if the SGAN setup delivers any fundamental advantages.

 <p align="center">
 <img src="https://github.com/Lausbert/Exermote/blob/master/ExermoteSgan/results/training_on_individuals_0_1_2_3_5_testing_on_individual_4_split_0.05_accelerations.png" width="350">
 <img src="https://github.com/Lausbert/Exermote/blob/master/ExermoteSgan/results/training_on_individuals_0_1_2_3_5_testing_on_individual_4_split_0.05_accuracies.png" width="350">
 </p>

+## Conclusion

+When comparing my results with experiments touching SGANs and MNIST, there are some obvious differences:

+- There is no null class in MNIST dataset
+- The variance (especially in null class) of different samples might be higher
+- There are temporal dependencies and I'm not sure, if my model is able to replicate them in a sufficient manner
+- many more...

+To be honest the theoretical background of my decicions regarding generator structure is pretty thin.
+I assume that an in-depth invistigation is needed to make informed improvements.
+Anyway ain't nobody got time for that :) I hope you enjoyed my thought.
+Feel free to reach out to me or leave me a comment on my blog.